Strategy Guide for FanDuel DFS NHL

 Though there are more upsets in the NHL than in other sports, it’s worth checking daily Vegas odds to see which teams are favored on any given night.
 This is especially important when selecting your goaltender.

 Sites such as LeftWingLock and DailyFaceoff maintain updated line combinations for each NHL team.
-Target players on a team’s top two lines and who see time on the power-play (preferably the top unit).
-You can find tremendous value if an inexpensive player gets unexpectedly moved up to the top line to play with someone like Alex Ovechkin or Jamie Benn for a few games.
+Target players on a team’s top two lines who also play on the power play (preferably the top unit).
+You can find tremendous value if an inexpensive player unexpectedly gets moved up to the top line to play with someone like Vladimir Tarasenko or Jamie Benn for a few games.

 Other Relevant Stats